daknez/E-BeamAtomDynamics/README.md

 # ElectronBeamDynamics
-Simulation of electron beam induced dynamics in metalls
+Simulation of electron beam induced dynamics in metallic systems